(See also Overview of Pain.)

 CRPS type I typically follows an injury (usually of a hand or foot), most commonly after crush injuries, especially in a lower limb.
-It may follow amputation, acute MI, stroke, or cancer (eg, lung, breast, ovary, CNS); no precipitant is apparent in about 10% of patients.
-CRPS type II is similar to type I but involves overt damage to a peripheral nerve.
+It may follow amputation, acute myocardial infarction, stroke, or cancer (eg, lung, breast, ovary, central nervous system); no precipitant is apparent in about 10% of patients.
+It commonly occurs after immobilization of the limb to treat the initial injury.

 Pathophysiology is unclear, but peripheral nociceptor and central sensitization and release of neuropeptides (substance P, calcitonin gene-related peptide) help maintain pain and inflammation.
 The sympathetic nervous system is more involved in CRPS than in other neuropathic pain syndromes: Central sympathetic activity is increased, and peripheral nociceptors are sensitized to norepinephrine (a sympathetic neurotransmitter); these changes may lead to sweating abnormalities and poor blood flow due to vasoconstriction.
 Nonetheless, only some patients respond to sympathetic manipulation (ie, central or peripheral sympathetic blockade).

 Other symptoms include trophic abnormalities (eg, shiny, atrophic skin; cracking or excess growth of nails; bone atrophy; hair loss) and motor abnormalities (weakness, tremors, spasm, dystonia with fingers fixed in flexion or equinovarus position of foot).
 Range of motion is often limited, sometimes leading to joint contractures.
 Symptoms may interfere with fitting a prosthesis after amputation.

 Psychologic distress (eg, depression, anxiety, anger) is common, fostered by the poorly understood cause, lack of effective therapy, and prolonged course.